 You can check that a compliance certificate issued to you has been formally lodged with the VBA.

-If you find that your compliance certificate has not been lodged, or that the lodged details differ from the compliance certificate that was issued to you, please contact the VBA or fill out a plumbing complaints form.
+If you find that your compliance certificate has not been lodged, or that the lodged details differ from the compliance certificate that was issued to you, please contact the VBA or raise a complaint through your VBA360 account.